“I should be home working on my website right now. Why did I say yes to this?!”

 I admit this is a tough one.

 We all have a wise inner voice within us to guide us in the right direction.
-But our Inner Mean Girl often suffocates it with logic, excuses, and shoulds.
+But your mind often suffocates it with logic, excuses, and shoulds.

-Your Inner Mean Girl shouts loud and clear.
+Your mind shouts loud and clear.
 “You should help your friend.
 You’re a bad person if you don’t.”
 Or “You can’t say no to your boss.
 You’ll lose your job.”

 Your intuition whispers.
 It’s that nagging feeling that something’s wrong here and yet you can’t quite put your finger on it.